drumnickydrum/sequencer/README.md

 - Added an info overlay to assist with instructions.
 - I'd also like to figure out the 'slicer' option...
 I remember there was something in tone.js where if you schedule an array it will fit the notes within the current subdivision, effectively 'slicing' it up.
 - I'd also like to implement a feature to copy the current sound's pattern to another sound.
+- setKit isn't right...
+I'm really just mutating the sampler directly.
+This is unrelated to React state.

 ### 2/25/2021